 What Does A Music Publisher Do?

-Here we have reached the all important question.
+Here we have reached the all-important question.
 The business of music publishing consists mostly of the less fun side of music!
-Primarily, it concerns all administrative duties, exploitation of copyrights, and collection of monies generated from the exploitation of those copyrights which are publishing royalties.
+Primarily, it concerns all administrative duties for the songwriters and composers, exploitation of copyrights, and collection of monies generated from the exploitation of those copyrights which are publishing royalties.